Valsalva maneuver: Regulation of heart rhythm

-Medical diagnostics
+Diagnosis

 Cardiology

-The maneuver can sometimes be used to diagnose heart abnormalities, especially when used in conjunction with an echocardiogram.
+Sometimes, the maneuver may be used to diagnose heart abnormalities, especially when used in conjunction with an echocardiogram.
 For example, the Valsalva maneuver (phase II) increases the intensity of hypertrophic cardiomyopathy murmurs, namely those of dynamic subvalvular left ventricular outflow obstruction.
 This is due to the decreased preload in this phase, worsening the obstruction and thus accentuating the murmur.
 At the same time, the Valsalva maneuver (phase II) decreases the intensity of most other murmurs, including those resulting from aortic stenosis and atrial septal defect.
 The decrease in murmur intensity occurs from a smaller preload, which reduces the amount of blood ejected through the stenotic aortic valve, thereby decreasing murmur intensity.